airshipit/pegleg/doc/source/artifacts.rst

            |- rack1.yaml
            |- rack2.yaml

-  * Schemas - The schemas should all be sourced from the UCP service repositories.
+  * Schemas - The schemas should all be sourced from the Airship service repositories.
 Care should be taken that the schemas included in the site definition are taken from the version of the service being deployed in the site.